sh-lee-prml/BigVGAN/README.md

  I train the BigVGAN-base model with batch size of 64 (using two A100 GPU) and an initial learning rate of 2 × 10−4

-(In original paper, BigVGAN (large model) use batch size of 32 and an initial learning rate of 1 × 10−4 to avoid an early training collapse)
+(In original paper, BigVGAN (large model) uses batch size of 32 and an initial learning rate of 1 × 10−4 to avoid an early training collapse)

 For the BigVGAN-base model, I have not experienced an early training collapse yet with batch size of 64 and an initial learning rate of 2 × 10−4